 Glass is one of the most common raw materials.
 Glass is made by heating sand at high temperatures until it turns into liquid.
 The craftsman can give different shapes to liquid.
 The glass can keep its original transparent form or be tinted with different colors.

 The jewelry can also be engraved to make symbolic ornaments.
 Glass is cheap, available, and easy to manipulate.
 This makes it a popular choice for crafting ornaments and jewels.

 Wood is another Jewelry making material.
 Wood is available in ample amounts everywhere.
 The use of wood has become popular since the advent of eco-friendly initiatives, increasing its demand.

 Old wooden products are recycled to fashion new and trendy Jewelry such as beads, bangles, and lockets.
 Wood is carved into various shapes and inscribed with names and initials.
-Wooden Jewelry is economical, lightweight, easy to carry.
+Wooden Jewelry is economical, lightweight, and easy to carry.
 Wood is re-useable too.
 Paint in different hues can be applied on all types of wood used in jewelry and then polished to obtain quality jewelry that is manageable and trendy.

 Copper is an orange-red metal that has multiple alloys.
 Copper alloys such as bronze and brass are used frequently to make Jewelry.
 The rigid wire copper is used to make heavy ornaments.
 This specific metal is easy to bend and can be given any shape.
 After that, the copper product is heated at a high temperature until it solidifies.

 Copper is a cost-friendly option for making Jewelry and is available everywhere.
 The natural hue of the metal is what makes it an attractive alternative to fashion traditional ornaments and necklaces.

 Copper remains versatile because of its moldable nature.
 The jewelry makers engrave copper with signs and imprinted different names.
 Copper Jewelry is very durable and remains unaffected for an extended period.